 If your job involves a monthly cycle of the same type of work, it can be particularly frustrating.
 Put your hand up to take on some additional (read exciting and different tasks).

 Have fun with the people at work

 How we get on with the people we work with is a contributing factor to how much we enjoy our office environment.
-Office bullying for example, can bring down the morale of a work group in record time.
+Office bullying, for example, can bring down the morale of a workgroup in record time.

 Have fun with the people you work with.
-Organize team morning teas, lunches, running groups or whatever social event works best for your group.
+Organize team morning teas, lunches, running groups, or whatever social event works best for your group.
 Build strong relationships with your co-workers, both in and outside of the office.

-Have a big picture plan
+Have a big-picture plan

 If you are going through a difficult phase at work, it will be easier to cope if you have a bigger picture in mind.
-Having goals and dreams (and achieving them over time) will help alleviate some of the anxiety you are feeling at work.
+Having big-picture goals and dreams (and achieving them over time) will help alleviate some of the anxiety you are feeling at work.

-If you enjoyed this post, please share it with your friends.
+If you enjoyed this post, please share it with your friends on social media.